 Once you have determined that your site will accommodate your business, the City Building Official will work with you to see that the building is up to the Building Maintenance Code.
 If there are any changes that need to be made, they will need to be approved by the Building Official.
 This is especially true in instances where an older building needs to be modified with regard to Barrier Free Requirements.
 The City Building Official will inform you of what modifications will be required.
 Know that if you are changing usage of the location, it must comply with all Barrier Free Requirements for your type of business.

 The Building Official can approve changes to the interior of the building; however, if you plan to change the size of the building, you will need to get approval from the Planning Commission.

 Like the building itself, your grounds must also be 'up to Code.'
 The most common issue facing businesses regarding their property is compliance with the sign ordinance.
 We recommend that you obtain a copy of the sign ordinance when you apply for your business license.
 Code Enforcement will visit the site and give its approval or inform you of any changes that need to be made.

-Once the building and grounds have been approved through the final inspection, the City will approve your Certificate of Occupancy.
+Once the building and grounds have been approved through the final inspection, the City will approve your Certificate of Compliance.